-Keeping your audience in mind, you have to set the tone of voice and rules for your pitch letter.
+Keeping your audience in mind, you must set the tone of voice and rules for your pitch letter.
 Do you want to come off as funny?
 Should you use strictly professional lingo, or do you find it right to use slang terminology?
-All such questions need to be answered before you begin creating your media pitch.
+All such questions must be answered before you begin creating your media pitch.
 It will be helpful to look at some best practices, but always remember to customize your pitch to the audience’s preferences.

 There’s no doubt that you want your story to be heard.
 But is it going to engage, shock, or entertain its readers as much as you think?
 Since you’re going to spend a significant amount of time writing up your pitch, you need to be sure that your story is newsworthy.
 It’s one of the primary things journalists will look for when reading your pitch letter.

-If you want your story to reach its relevant audience, you need to target your media pitches at hand-picked, appropriate media contacts.
+If you want your story to reach its relevant audience, you must target your media pitches at hand-picked, appropriate media contacts.
 It’s beneficial both for you and the media outlet if your story matches the preferences of the readers.